Robert Burns's diamond point engravings: 18. King's Arms, Dumfries

-Annan, Dumfrieshire
+19. Annan, Dumfrieshire

 Burns lodged at Thomas Williamson's home whilst on excise duties and Miss Harkness, Williamson's granddaughter, recalled that he left inscriptions on some of the window panes.

-Gardenstoun Arms, Laurencekirk
+20. Gardenstoun Arms, Laurencekirk

 On 11 Sept 1787 Burns stayed at the Gardenstoun Arms near Laurencekirk, then known as the 'Boars Head' with William Nicol.
 He is said to have written on a windowpane in his upstairs bedroom – "the lovely Miss Betsy Robinson, Banff, 27th December 1779".
 The windowpane was removed at some point prior to 1939 and was probably at that point broken into two.
 The windowpane was in the Meffan Institute for some years and was then taken by the Adam's family, previous owners of the business, to Canada.
 In 1977 the pane, broken into three, was presented to the Arbroath Public Library by Captain John B. Adam, however it remains the property of the Adam family.
 The Gardenstoun Arms has been demolished.
 The date on the inscription is however eight years after Burns's tour.

 An Elizabeth Robinson of Banff, was born there on 27 May 1762 and married an Andrew Hay.
 She was painted by Raeburn.
 It unclear what connection Robert Burns may have had with her.

-Black Bull Inn, Moffat
+21. Black Bull Inn, Moffat

-The Black Bull Inn was first established in 1568. proprietor of Moffat's family-owned Black Bull Inn (est. 1568).
+The Black Bull Inn was first established in 1568.
 The pane of glass bearing the bard's verses are said to have been given to the Grand Duke Nicholas of Russia during a visit to Moffat in 1817.
 The young duke was on a triumphal tour of Britain as one of the victorious allies who had defeated Napoleon at the Battle of Waterloo.
 A replica of the windowpane now hangs in the 'Robert Burns Room' within the hostelry, placed there in 1996 by the Robert Burns World Federation.

 A friend asked the poet why God made Miss Davies so little, and a lady who was with her, so large: before the ladies, who had just passed the window, were out of sight, the following answer was recorded on a pane of glass: